Marlborough Town Council

 Click here for location map.

-Bordered on one side by the River Kennet, the Jubilee Field is a riverside open space just under 2 acres in total with benches, play equipment for children up to 12 years old and football goalposts.
+Bordered on one side by the River Kennet, the Jubilee Field is a riverside open space just under 2 acres in total with benches, play equipment for children up to 12 years old, football goalposts and adult exercise equipment.
 Dogs are welcome in the field but not in the children's playground.

 As well as recreation, the field has played host in the past to a duck race, a balloon race, school fund raisers and summer fayres among other events.
 If you would like to discuss holding an event here please get in touch..